Image

 Our research

-By combining historical perspectives with contemporary research on, for example, the Middle East, humanitarian interventions, and international military cooperation, our studies contribute to a deeper understanding of the dynamics of world politics and of how foreign policy is shaped in a time of global change.
+By combining historical perspectives with current research, our studies contribute to a deeper understanding of the dynamics of world politics and how foreign policy and diplomacy are shaped in a time of global change.

 Ongoing projects